HB9UF/AIOB/README.md

   dfu-util -d 1209:7388 -a 0 -s 0x08000000:leave -D aioc-fw-x-y-z.bin
   ````

-This will reboot the AIOC into the bootloader automatically and perform the programming.
+This will reboot the AIOB into the bootloader automatically and perform the programming.
-After that, it automatically reboots the AIOC into the newly programmed firmware.
+After that, it automatically reboots the AIOB into the newly programmed firmware.

-__Note__ Should you find yourself with a bricked AIOC, use the initial programming sequence above
+__Note__ Should you find yourself with a bricked AIOB, use the initial programming sequence above

 ## How To Use
-The serial interface of the AIOC enumerates as a regular COM (Windows) or ttyACM port (Linux) and can be used as such for programming the radio as well as PTT (Asserted on ``DTR=1`` and ``RTS=0``).
+The serial interface of the AIOB enumerates as a regular COM (Windows) or ttyACM port (Linux) and can be used as such for programming the radio as well as PTT (Asserted on ``DTR=1`` and ``RTS=0``).

-__Note__ before firmware version 1.2.0, PTT was asserted by ``DTR=1`` (ignoring RTS) which caused problems with certain radios when using the serial port for programming the radio e.g. using CHIRP.
+__Note__ before firmware version 1.2.0 of the original project, PTT was asserted by ``DTR=1`` (ignoring RTS) which caused problems with certain radios when using the serial port for programming the radio e.g. using CHIRP.

-The soundcard interface of the AIOC gives access to the audio data channels.
+The soundcard interface of the AIOB gives access to the audio data channels.
 It has one mono microphone channel and one mono speaker channel and currently supports the following baudrates:
   - 48000 Hz (preferred)
   - 32000 Hz
   - 24000 Hz